rblandau/NewTrace/README.md

     @ntracef("ABCD")            for calls associated with a facility ABCD
     @ntracef("ABCD", level=5)   for calls with facility code and detail priority level

 As usual, the facility code should be max four letters to preserve alignment and should be all caps for legibility.
-The `@ntrace` decorator prints entry at level 1 and exit at level 2.
+The `@ntrace` decorator prints entry and exit at level 1.

 The `@ntracef()` decorator also supports an optional level argument to change the trace level of the entry and exit lines.
 This can be specified  positionally or keyword, e.g., `@ntracef("FOO",2)` or `@ntracef("FOO",level=2)`.